 catering but also by the book and movie.

-Miss Lucile’s delicate tomato sandwich is perfect and I’m not going to
+Miss Lucile’s delicate tomato sandwich is perfect.
+If

 you follow the recipe you will not have a soggy sandwich.
-I’m just sharing it the way she
+I’m sharing it the way it the way she

 made it.
 Savannah, Georgia